Architecture of the Song dynasty: Gardens

+Contemporary literature

+Overview

-The Iron Pagoda of Kaifeng, built in 1049, 57 mtall.
-It was constructed after Yu Hao's wooden pagoda was destroyed by lightning.
+The Iron Pagoda of Kaifeng, built in 1049, stands 57 m in height.
+It was constructed shortly after Yu Hao's wooden pagoda was destroyed by lightning.

-During the Song dynasty, previous works on architecture were brought to more sophisticated levels of description, as in Yili Shigong written in 1193 AD.
-However, one of the most definitive works was the earlier Mu Jing ("Timberwork Manual"), ascribed to Yu Hao and written sometime between 965 and 995.
-Yu Hao was responsible for the construction of a wooden pagoda tower in Kaifeng, which was destroyed by lightning and replaced by the brick Iron Pagoda soon after.
-In his time, books on architecture were still considered a low scholarly achievement due to the craft's status, so Mu Jing was not even recorded in the official court bibliography.
-Although the book itself was lost to history, the scientist and statesman Shen Kuo wrote of Yu's work extensively in his Dream Pool Essays of 1088, praising it as a work of architectural genius, saying that no one in his own time could reproduce such a work.
-Shen Kuo singled out, among other passages, a scene in which Yu Hao gives advice to another artisan-architect about slanting struts in order to brace a pagoda against the wind, and a passage in which Yu Hao describes the three sections of a building, the area above the crossbeams, the area above ground, and the foundation, and then proceeds to provide proportional ratios and construction techniques for each section.
+During the Song dynasty, Chinese written works on architecture were brought to more sophisticated levels of description, including tomes such as the influential Yili Shigong written in 1193 AD.
+However, one of the most definitive works was the Mu Jing ('Timberwork Manual'), ascribed to Yu Hao and written sometime between 965 and 995.
+Yu Hao was responsible for the construction of a wooden pagoda tower in Kaifeng, which was destroyed by lightning and rebuilt with brick in 1049 as the so-called Iron Pagoda.
+In his day, books on architecture were still considered a low scholarly achievement due to the social status of craftsmen, so Mu Jing was not even recorded in the official court bibliography.
+Although the book itself was lost to history, the scientist and statesman Shen Kuo wrote of Yu's work extensively in his Dream Pool Essays of 1088, praising it as a work of architectural genius and that no one in his own time could reproduce it.
+Shen Kuo singled out passages in which Yu Hao gives advice to another artisan-architect about slanting struts in order to brace a pagoda against the wind; another where Yu Hao describes the three sections of a building, the area above the crossbeams, the area above ground, and the foundation; and another where he provides proportional ratios and construction techniques for each section.

-Several years later the Yingzao Fashi ("Treatise on Architectural Methods" or "State Building Standards") was published.
-Although similar books came before it, such as Yingshan Ling ("National Building Law") of the early Tang dynasty (618–907), this is a manual on Chinese architecture to have survived in full.